 This sometimes comes as a surprise to those concerned, to discover that they have hidden reserves of strength which helps them through.
 The rude awakenings in life can bring our untapped capacity to deal with stress to the forefront.

-There have been countless occasions, when I have been inspired and humbled by the resilience of the human spirit; how people survive, and even thrive in the face horrific life events.
+There have been countless occasions, when I have been inspired and humbled by the resiliency of the human spirit; how people survive, and even thrive in the face of horrific life events.